rafaelsalmon/Case-Control/README.md

 * Enabling and configuring Migrations;
 * Scaffolding Controllers and Views;
 * Creating a Database in SQL Azure;
-* Creating and Updating database schema with Nuget Console commmand-line prompts (using Migrations);
+* Creating and updating database schema using Code First Migrations;
 * Customizing Controllers with business rules, validations and workflows;
 * Customizing Views with workflows and validations.